-Brittany Polat is an author of two books, a blogger at Apparent Stoic, and a contributor to the Modern Stoicism site.
-She has a keen interest in the application of the Stoic principles in modern life, and has even used them as part of a yoga practice as you can see in the video below:
+Brittany Polat is an author of two books, a blogger at Living in Agreement, and a contributor to the Modern Stoicism site.
+She has a keen interest in the application of the Stoic principles in modern life, and also works on the Stoicare project.

 It was great to be able interview Brittany recently, and without further ado here are her answers!

 How long have you been practising Stoicism and why do you think it has held your interest so well since you were first introduced to it?